The Limits and "Good" of Public Goods

 Originally written Aug 2021 as The Language of Public Goods. (here's my attempt to put down some thoughts around language/technology, limits/balance, the commons)

-Is language itself a public goodtypically defined in economic terms as non-excludable, non-rivalrous.?
+Is language itself a public good?
 We can't easily exclude anyone from learning or communicating in one.
 Being able to speak it doesn't limit anyone else's access; the whole purpose of it is to speak with others.
 Nor can we really stop the creation of new slang, variants, or new languages entirely.
 We might even say that this innate freedom to proclaim and enact new ways of life, starting with language, is what creates culture itself.

 While language as a whole may not be excluded, we find ways in which it is flattened.
-We dampen the complexity of thought through a desire for efficient speech; a uniformity of lingua franca"Once you overcome the one inch tall barrier of subtitles, you will be introduced to so many more amazing films" - Bong Joon Ho, whether in trade, administration, or religion, crowds out personal variants and local dialects.
+We dampen the complexity of thought through a desire for efficient speech; a uniformity of lingua franca, whether in trade, administration, or religion, crowds out personal variants and local dialects.
 Schools may enforce a certain kind of proper speech or writing through standardized tests.
 Every medium of expression can be formalized into its own melody: we learn to intake from a homogenized "news anchor voice", or more recently a YouTuber/TikTok one.

 The prevalence of this kind of thought in the tech industry is worth a second look.
-That software has eaten the world gives a worldview that can't think otherwise"there's an app for that", where the idea of inevitability becomes its own self-fulfillingwe could see Moore’s Law as a positive version of this: an observation turned into a goal to meet. tyranny.
+That software has eaten the world gives a worldview that can't think otherwise, where the idea of inevitability becomes its own self-fulfilling tyranny.
 "Big tech" cannot wait to internalize every externality into value.
-"All jobs will be automated", "code is the new literacy", "self-drivingmore recently, the metaverse is happening", and (tongue-in-cheek or not) "Bitcoin solves this"wagmi, right become our prized proclamations.
+"All jobs will be automated", "code is the new literacy", "self-driving is happening", and (tongue-in-cheek or not) "Bitcoin solves this" become our prized proclamations.

 "There is absolutely no inevitability as long as there is a willingness to contemplate what is happening." - Marshall McLuhan